Taninka/Numerical-Methods/README.md

 # Numerical-Methods
-Numerical solution of partial differential equations
+Numerical solution of partial differential equations of wave equation